The Commonplace

 0.3

 Mechanism tests reveal efficiency gains via automation are a key pathway by which AI increases productivity in constrained firms.
-Firm Productivity positive high Efficiency gains / productivity via automation
+Firm Productivity positive Efficiency gains / productivity via automation

 n=3366